List of United States Supreme Court cases, volume 154: Appendix to 154 U.S.

 Volume 154 contains an extraordinary Appendix, starting at page 529, of "Some Cases not Hitherto Reported in Full".
-The previously-unpublished opinions in the Appendix were issued from 1852–83.
+The previously unpublished opinions in the Appendix were issued from 1852 to 1883.
 An explanation for the Appendix is given at page 531:

 The Centennial Appendix, at the end of Volume 131 [of U.S. Reports], contained two tables of omitted cases.
 In the first table the cases were reported in full.
 The second contained only a list of cases, term by term [see pages ccxx to ccxxxi], in which opinions were given which were supposed to decide the case on the facts; or on the authority of some case referred to; or in which the decision was made partly on the facts and partly on such authority; or in which judgment was entered either on the stipulation of the parties, or for incompleteness of the record, or for non-compliance with the rules of court.
 It was assumed that it was not worth while to occupy the space necessary to report these cases in full.
 The fact that two or three of them have been referred to in opinions of the court, since rendered, shows that this assumption was not well founded, and calls upon the reporter now to print them in full.